rohanrao619/Twitter_Sentiment_Analysis/README.md

 |:--:|:--:|
 |**Model_1**|**Model_2**|

-Architecture of both the Models is nearly same.
-The only difference is that Model_2 uses pretrained 100D GloVe Embeddings (to represent tokens of the vocabulary) and Data that is preprocessed using NLTK, whereas Model_1 uses 100D Encodings with no significant meaning (to represent tokens of the vocabulary) and Data that is not preprocessed.
+The architecture of both models is nearly the same.
+The only difference is that Model_2 uses pre-trained 100D GloVe Embeddings (to represent tokens of the vocabulary) and Data that is preprocessed using NLTK, whereas Model_1 uses 100D Encodings with no significant meaning (to represent tokens of the vocabulary) and Data that is not preprocessed.

 ### Preprocessing the Corpus